Genius-Choi/TIVER-public/README.md

 ## About
 This repository is authored and maintained by Youngjae Choi.

-For reporting bugsm you can submit an issue to the [GitHub repository](https://github.com/Genius-Choi/TIVER-public) or send me an email(youngjaechoi@korea.ac.kr).
+For reporting bugs, you can submit an issue to the [GitHub repository](https://github.com/Genius-Choi/TIVER-public) or send me an email(youngjaechoi@korea.ac.kr).